Who am I? I’m Nicola Thompson: writing coach , writing tutor, and just plain writer.

 After this experience, I was sought out regularly for private, one-on-one tutoring, working with students who needed more than 20-minute sessions in the Writing Centere.
 This was where I feel the most growth toward my passion and love of writing coaching developed.
 This was when I knew what I wanted to do.

-I now live on a farm in North Yorkshire raising chickens, writing, tutoring and coaching from home, nestled between the Yorkshire Moores and Yorkshire Dales.
+I now live on a farm in North Yorkshire, writing, tutoring and coaching from home, nestled between the Yorkshire Moors and Yorkshire Dales.